Maneless lions legendary for more than a century

 Maned and maneless lions are not so different, for example, as the African plains elephant and the smaller African forest elephant, nor as different as the common Southeast Asian elephant and their mammoth-like Himalayan kin.

 In the end, it was probably not any inherent behavioral difference, but simply greater hunger that made maneaters of The Ghost and The Darkness.
-They lived, and died, coincidental with a rinderpest outbreak that had severely depleted the stock of hooved animals, both wild and domestic, throughout their range.
+Both lions had significant dental damage, which inhibited their ability to catch and kill large hooved animals, and then gnaw their bones.
+The Ghost and The Darkness also lived, and died, coincidental with a rinderpest outbreak that had severely depleted the stock of hooved animals, both wild and domestic, throughout their range.

 Rinderpest at peak in the 19th century killed as many as a million hooved animals per year in central Europe, Asia, and Africa.
 A third of the human population of Ethiopia reportedly starved in the 1880s due to livestock losses occasioned by rinderpest.